 Clinton-Dix did some damage to his draft stock when he landed his then-indefinite suspension for taking a loan from an Alabama assistant.
 No one was surprised when Nick Saban reinstated Clinton-Dix before the Crimson Tide took on LSU.
 The junior was excellent against Ole Miss in deep coverage on the Rebels' talented wide receivers prior to his suspension.
 He had eight tackles and was very active.

 Clinton-Dix excelled versus Texas A&M. He had a nice open-field tackle on a run by Aggies signal-caller Johnny Manziel.
 In the second quarter, Clinton-Dix came across the field to break up a deep pass.
 It was a great play, but he was questionably flagged for targeting.
 Clinton-Dix covered a ton of ground and gave good help to his cornerbacks over the top.
 He made a lot of touchdown-saving tackles versus Texas A&M. Against Virginia Tech, Clinton-Dix had an interception bounce off his hands on an overthrow by Logan Thomas, but played well otherwise.

-In 2013, Clinton-Dix has 45 tackles, two interceptions and four passes broken up.
+In 2013, Clinton-Dix recorded 51 tackles, two interceptions and four passes broken up.

 8/30/13: The Alabama defense got some huge, clutch plays out of Clinton-Dix during their National Championship run last season.
 He had a breakout year as a platoon player with Vinnie Sunseri in replacing Mark Barron.
 Clinton-Dix totaled 37 tackles with five interceptions, four passes broken up and a forced fumble in 2012.